Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Implementation Details

 \section{Implementation Details}

 \FloatBarrier

 \FloatBarrier

-In this section, we describe the experimental setup details for the RLVR algorithm with the DBB process (RLVR-DBB) and all baseline methods.
+In this section, we describe the experimental setup details for GRPO-DBB (and more generally any RLVR algorithm that applies the DBB process) and all baseline methods.
 All training experiments are conducted using the \texttt{verl} framework, and \texttt{Math-Verify} is employed to extract and normalize final answers from model responses.
 Training Qwen3-1.7B-Base is performed using 4$\times$H200 GPUs, while Qwen3-8B-Base is trained using 8$\times$H200 GPUs.
 Due to its substantially higher GPU memory requirements, RePO is trained using 8$\times$H200 GPUs for both model scales.

 All training experiments are conducted using the DAPO-Math-17k dataset.
 For training stability, we filter prompts to a maximum length of 1024 tokens.
 In addition, to facilitate analysis, we further restrict the dataset so that its size is an integer multiple of the rollout batch size, which is 128.
 As a result, out of the original 17,391 prompts, 17,280 are used for training.